Skip to Content

 Beyond Einstein is another of Kaku’s books that looks at Einstein and how attempts to unite quantum mechanics and general relativity into one theory.

-The book was written in 1987, but given that a unified theory of physics still proves elusive the book is still relevant and worth reading today.
+The book was written in 1987, but given that a unified theory of physics remains elusive, it’s still relevant today and worth reading.

 It’s a book that will make you think and is well worth a read if you enjoy physics and want to learn more about the subject.